6 big signs of stress

 Half of us say we suffer high or overwhelming stress and anxiety, and among 18-24 year olds the number rises to two thirds.
-These are the results from our survey which also highlights the effects of stress including energy, mood, hair, concentration and sleep.
+These are the results from our survey which also highlights the effects of stress on our energy, mood, hair, concentration and sleep.

-Our research covered 2,213 men and women across all age groups and all diet types (Oct 2020 - Jan 2021).
-At DR.VEGAN we're passionate about helping you understand your diet and how it impacts your mind and body so you can make healthier lifestyle choices, and providing vegan vitamins and natural supplements for anxiety and stress.
+Our research covered 2,213 men and women across all age groups and all diet types.
+At DR.VEGAN we're passionate about helping you understand your diet and how it impacts your mind and body so you can make healthier lifestyle choices, and providing vegan vitamins and natural supplements for stress and anxiety.

 Who is affected by stress?

 49% of respondents say they suffer from high or overwhelming stress.
-It's a big number.
+That's a lot of people.

-The Covid pandemic, lockdown and all the implications of these have played their part, but we know stress was a big issue even before then.
-A major study into the mental health impact of the pandemic found that in the early stages of lockdown, 57% of those who took part reported symptoms of anxiety, with 64% recording common signs of depression.
+A major study into the mental health impact of the Covid pandemic found that in the early stages, 57% of respondents to a survey reported symptoms of anxiety, with 64% recording common signs of depression.

-It is also worth recognising that whilst many people state they believe they can manage their stress, they may still suffer from physiological symptoms of stress without formally acknowledging them, so actual stress levels are likely to be higher.
+It is also worth noting that whilst many people state they believe they can manage their stress, they may still suffer from physiological symptoms of stress without formally acknowledging them, so actual stress levels are likely to be higher.

 Young people and stress

-Stress is having the biggest impact on people under 45, and in particular 18-24 year olds.
-The demands of young family life, building a career, managing the finances and worrying about money affect us all, while the stresses of studying and the uncertainty of what lies ahead is affecting younger people.
+Stress is having the biggest impact on people under 45, and in particular in the 18-24 year age group.
+The demands of young family life, building a career, managing the finances and worrying about money affect us all, and younger people can have added stresses of studying, deadlines and uncertainty of what lies ahead.

 How does stress affect us?